garvit3835/product-docs-feature/workspaces/kubernetes-cluster.md

-# Kubernetes cluster
+# Workspace Cluster

-Access to the ephemeral, namespaced Kubernetes cluster is enabled via the CLI.
+User workspaces are deploying with an [ephemeral, namespaced Kubernetes cluster](../references/terminology.md#workspace-cluster).
+If you need to interact with this cluster, here's how:&#x20;

-## From anywhere
+## From Anywhere

 To view the config, run